Trees

 For single dwellings, the submitted information will be modest in its extent, but still demonstrate how ecological enhancement will be achieved (e.g. wildlife-friendly fencing, bird and bat boxes within buildings, tree/shrub/hedge planting and species).

-For larger or more complex schemes, this must be a comprehensive suite of proposals, prepared by a suitably qualified Ecology professional to confirm that the site will deliver positively for nature.
+For larger or more complex schemes, this must be a comprehensive suite of proposals, prepared by a suitably qualified Ecologist to confirm that the site will deliver positively for nature.
 This should be in plan form with accompanying schedules, method statements and management regimes clearly set out.

 Wildlife friendly management